JoshuaWeir/SENG438_A4_GROUP2/seng438_a4_group2.md

 # A discussion on the effect of equivalent mutants on mutation score accuracy

 Equivalent mutations had a detrimental effect on our mutation coverage, thus making the score slightly inaccurate.
 For example, in DataUtilities, the methods implement several for-loops.
-In these for-loops, a common mutation was changing the loop condition from i < 10 to i != 10.
+In these for-loops, a common mutation was, for example, changing the loop condition from i < 10 to i != 10.
 The Pitest mutation tool would flag these mutations as surviving, however they are logically equivalent in the context of a for-loop, so there is no way to kill them.
 Mutations like this decreased our mutation coverage score in both test classes.

 # A discussion of what could have been done to improve the mutation score of the test suites